-Collins precast's Architectural Wall Panels are an increasingly popular building alternative superior to both steel and masonry.
-What sets them apart is energy- efficient, faster installation, design flexibility, low maintenance and unmatched strength and durability in the construction industry.
+Collins Precast's Architectural Wall Panels are an increasingly popular building alternative, superior to both steel and masonry.
+What sets them apart is energy efficiency, faster installation, design flexibility, low maintenance and unmatched strength and durability in the construction industry.
 Our insulated structural wall panels can be designed to accommodate any building design.
 Commercial architectural finishes such as exposed aggregate, form-liners, embedded thin brick, acid-etched and sandblast can be incorporated into the building design to make it aesthetically appealing.

 So precast panels can not only be gray?

 Precast panels don’t consequently wear an exhausting dark tone.
-Architectural precast can be basically and color, from its natural grey hue to bright, vibrant colors.
-Architectural finishes are usually achieved using white cement, a higher value product than its grey counterpart; because it is also tested for color uniformity as well as strength uniformity, whereas the grey cement is only checked for strength conformance.
+Architectural precast can be transformed from its natural grey hue to bright, vibrant colors.
+Architectural finishes are usually achieved using white cement which is a higher value product than its grey counterpart.
+White cement is tested for color uniformity as well as strength uniformity, whereas the grey cement is only checked for strength conformance.

-Granite, limestone, manufactured sand and natural sand, as well as color pigments, can all be added to the concrete mixture to make the color and texture of each individual project unique.
+Granite, limestone, manufactured sand, natural sand, and color pigments can all be added to the concrete mixture to make the color and texture of each individual project unique.
 Custom formliners can also be used to enhance the beauty of architectural precast concrete.

 Insulated wall panels

 Our insulated panels can be architectural, structural, or a combination of both.
 They can be set in either vertical or horizontal positions in the final building structure; depending on the architect’s design.
 Our insulated panels can also be poured with a curve or arch to meet the requirements of a round or curved building.